What Are Your Rights When Making An Eye Injury At Work Claim?

 If you are eligible for eye injury compensation, a solicitor from our panel may be able to help you through the claims process.
 There are many benefits to working with a solicitor, as they can help you collect evidence to strengthen your claim and can help explain complex legal jargon.

 The solicitors on our panel work on a No Win No Fee basis.
-They do this by offering their clients a Conditional Fee Agreement (CFA), a contract that allows you to access their services without paying any upfront or ongoing fees.
+They do this by offering their clients a Conditional Fee Agreement (CFA), a contract that allows you to access their services without paying any fees for the work.
 Plus, if your claim fails, your solicitor won’t take a fee for their work on the case.

 - Call us on 020 3870 4868